Here is the blurb of my latest novel, followed by a taster of the first few pages.

 He stood alone on the floor, next to the corpses, amid the grand, hallowed space of the school hall where they had thought themselves safe.
 Here they were, all dead, and here he was, the only survivor.
 He felt nothing.
 Just the blood on his face and head.
 He had been cut.
 That’s when he must have lost consciousness, and they thought him dead.

 And then he heard them.
 Again.
 The distant voices, gaining in volume; the laughter, the shouting, the bursts into patriotic Hutu songs, and the whistle.

 It was the whistle that did it.
 The whistle meant for them get to work, and for him, death by machete.
 Unless he acted fast.
-No time for fear, despair, panic … he had to act now, play the most skilful role of his life, far better than any school production he had ever taken part in.
+No time for fear, despair, panic … he had to act now, play the most skilful role of his life, far better than any childhood make-believe game he had ever taken part in.
 He had to climb back onto the pile of bodies, wrap his mother’s arm round his face once again, close his eyes, play dead.

 His eyes darted from the door to the corpses as he heard the killers storm the school building, their leader still blowing his whistle.

 @PaulKagame I urgently need to contact John Paul Chambers.
 I know he’s somewhere in Rwanda.
 Please, Your Excellency, help me find him!

 At six o’clock in the evening of Friday, 22nd February, I was just about to leave Sugar Lace and head back to Finchley to join the Blumenbergs for Shabbat dinner.
 And then Mr Hossein walked into the shop.